 - 1. The Internal Audit function provides independent and objective assurance and consulting services to Epping Forest District Council.
-This Internal Audit strategy summarises the key principles for the Internal Audit Team for the period 2022/23, with some longer term aims.
+This Internal Audit strategy summarises the key principles for the Internal Audit Team for the period 2024/25, with some longer term aims.
 The strategy supports the Audit Plan (Appendix A) which sets out the work of the Internal Audit service for the year. - 2.
-Internal Audit supports and contributes to the achievement of the Council's 2018-23 strategic aims.
-These have been considered whilst developing the Internal Audit strategy and plan, being:
+Internal Audit supports and contributes to the achievement of the Council's 2023-2027 Corporate Plan.
+These have been considered whilst developing the Internal Audit strategy and plan, especially the associated risks in delivering these key objectives:

-- Stronger communities
+- Stronger Communities

-- Stronger place
+- Stronger Place

-- Stronger council
+- Stronger Council